Position

 • State licensure or certification as required by the state of employment.

-• Minimum of 2 years of experience in vascular ultrasound preferred.
+• Minimum of 2 years of experience in vascular sonography.

 Is becoming a Vascular Sonographer a good career path?

 A Vascular Sonographer uses special equipment to create images of blood vessels.
-This job plays a key role in diagnosing and treating vascular diseases.
+This job plays a key role in diagnosing and treating vascular conditions.
 The work involves using ultrasound technology to look at arteries and veins.
 This helps doctors understand what is happening inside the body.
-The job often requires working in hospitals, clinics, or private practices.
+The role requires attention to detail and a strong understanding of anatomy.

 • Pros: